FirebirdSQL/oltp-emul/readme_quick_start.txt

    two phases will begin to perform:
    1) database warm-up during <warm_time> minutes;
    2) measurement of further business actions during <test_time> minutes.

 5. STOP ANY ANTIVIRUS on that machine when you will run command scenario, otherwise it can block creation of scripts and logs filling!

-6. Open command interpreter ("Start/Run/cmd.exe"), change to 'src' directory and run:
+6. Open command interpreter (Windows: "Start/Run/cmd.exe"), change to 'src' directory and run:

-   1run_oltp_emul.bat NN KK
+   1run_oltp_emul.os NN KK

    where:
-     NN = 25 or 30 (version of FB, see above)
+     os = .bat or .sh (for Windows or Linux accordingly) NN = 25 or 30 (version of FB, see above)
      KK = number of ISQL sessions which should be launched.

-   If database that is specified in oltp_config.NN does not exist, script will attempt to create it for you.
+   If database that is specified in config file does not exist, script will attempt to create it for you.
+   If database DOES exists but is empty or with not all needed objects than test will recreate all objects.
+Be careful in such case: do NOT make any connects to test DB until building process finishes.

 7. After time which is calculated as: warm_time + test_time test will stop itself.

-   Change to folder %TEMP%\logs.oltpNN.
+   Change to folder with name defined by parameter 'tmpdir' in your oltpNN_config file.

    The file with name like this:

-       oltp_NN_%COMPUTERNAME%_001_performance_report.txt
+       oltpNN_%COMPUTERNAME%-001.performance_report.txt // (or $HOSTNAME for Linux)

    - will contain overall performance results: dynamic in 10 time intervals and total for last three hours or time of actual work (minimal of these two values is taken in account).